jbnicolai/tarifa/README.md

 npm install tarifa -g
 ```

-Some optional dependencies should failed depending on your os
+Some optional dependencies could fail depending on your os
-(like, cordova-deploy-windows-phone fails to install on linux or mac os x).
+(such as cordova-deploy-windows-phone fails to install on linux or macosx).

 ### Usage